-In today’s information society, we require a prompt and accurate flow of information on our population’s needs, behaviors and preferences.
-This critical need for constant information on the part of governments, businesses and social institutions is exactly the reason why we place so much dependence on surveys.
+In today’s fast-paced environment, we require a steady and accurate flow of information on our population’s needs, behaviors and preferences.
+This critical need for constant information on the part of governments, businesses, and social institutions is exactly the reason why we place so much dependence on surveys.

-Nowadays the term “survey” is often used to describe a method of gathering information — via email, telephone or in-person — from a group of individuals, which often makes up just a fraction of the population being studied.
+Today, the term “survey” is often used to describe a method of gathering information — in person, by phone, or online — from a group of individuals, which often makes up just a fraction of the population being studied.

 Unlike a census, where all members of the population are studied, surveys gather information from only a portion of the targeted audience.
 And most surveys are not public opinion polls; rather, they are directed toward a specific administrative, commercial or scientific purpose.